-- A. The potential for the proposed project to induce growth is primarily based on anticipated increases in local expenditures that would be made by new residents of the proposed community through the local purchases of goods and services should be discussed. - B. The potential for additional residential development in the Town based upon the proposed MF2 zoning should be quantitatively and qualitatively discussed.
+A. The potential for the Preferred Project to induce growth based on anticipated increases in local expenditures that would be made by new residents of the proposed community through the local purchases of goods and services should be discussed.

+B. The potential for additional residential development in the Town based upon the proposed MF2 zoning should be quantitatively and qualitatively discussed.